 The project is grounded on interdisciplinary perspectives of applied sociology, management and business studies, organisational psychology, social and environmental accounting and accountability.
 The study mobilises the lenses of the moral problematization of accountability (Butler, 2005; Messner, 2009; Roberts, 2009), the notions of organisational complexity (Gerrit & Marks, 2015; Klijn & Koppenjan, 2014) and psychological safety (Keegan, 2015) in the workplace and the impact of social movements on sustainable organisational practices (Gahan & Pekarek, 2013; Bertels, Hoffman & DeJordy, 2014; Lefsrud, Graves & Phillips, 2019).

-- Development of a map of relational complexity between the abuse of power, working environment, organisational culture and accessability of harassment reporting technology (which is going to be used in forthcoming research projects).
+Development of a map of relational complexity between the abuse of power, working environment, organisational culture and accessibility of harassment reporting technology (which is going to be used in forthcoming research projects).